UKCloud/documentation/articles/openstack/ostack-how-secure-octavia.md

 ## Overview

 Octavia is the OpenStack Load Balancing as a Service (LBaaS), which provides the option to use TERMINATED_HTTPS listeners.
 This type of listener accepts HTTPS connections, and then passes traffic to the backend servers on standard HTTP.
-This helps to reduce load on the backend servers by having all encryptionand decryption happen on a seperate device.
+This helps to reduce load on the backend servers by having all encryption and decryption happen on a seperate device.

 This article provides instructions on how to use Octavia and Barbican to setup a TERMINATED_HTTPS listener.